First Battle of Przasnysz: The battle

 But the withdrawal of German troops from Przasnysz was unorganized, they had to fight off the pursuing Russian troops.
-On February 27, the regiments of the 1st Siberian division broke the resistance of the German barriers defending the barracks, and entered the city at 7 pm to the sound of bells.
-The 1st Turkestan Corps failed at Działyń, and the 38th Infantry Division, thrown back by German reserves, could not break through.
-But I and II Siberian Corps occupied Jednorożec and the northern environs of Przasnysz by the end of the day.
-During the counter-offensive, 63 officers and 6,776 German soldiers were captured, 12 guns, 29 machine guns, 52 machine gun barrels and an aircraft that crashed were captured.
+On February 27, the regiments of the 1st Siberian Rifle Division broke the resistance of the German barriers defending the barracks, and entered the city at 7 pm to the sound of bells.
+The 1st Turkestan Army Corps failed at Działyń, and the 38th Infantry Division, thrown back by German reserves, could not break through.
+But 1st and 2nd Siberian Army Corps occupied Jednorożec and the northern environs of Przasnysz by the end of the day.
+During the counter-offensive, from 63 officers and 6,776 to 14,000 German soldiers were captured, 12 guns, 29 machine guns, 52 machine gun barrels and an aircraft that crashed were captured.